timseed/kstars_mac_build_from_source/Readme.md

 - kitemviews
 - kcodecs
 - kcolorscheme
-- breeze-icons (CMakeError: Python3 not Python\ 3.
-Use Virtual Python Env and install lxml)
+- breeze-icons
 - kiconthemes
 - kconfigwidgets
 - kxmlgui
 - kcompletion
-- solid (brew install bison; Alter path to find new version.
-Then start build)
+- solid
 - kwindowsystem
-- kdocbook (brew install docbook docbook-xsl libxslt fop; Lots of messing around due to languages.
-I cheated only build english - sorry)
+- kdocbook
 - kbookmarks
 - knotifications
 - kjobwidgets
 - khelp
 - kdbusaddons
-- kded (Language file issue: All Removed except en_GB)
+- kded
-- kio (Ok Accesstime, ModTime all need #define (**APPLE**) as the Unix time structure is different.)
+- kio
 - knotifyconfig
 - kservice
 - kPlotting
-- kPackage (Removed all Language except En_Gb ... sorry :( ))
+- kPackage
-- attika (no K at the start)
+- attika
 - kNewStuff

+Typically I would wrap this is a bash script - but some (not all) needed some *adjusting*.

 ### Building 1 Module